vasylenko/devdosvid.blog/cv/cv.md

 Mar 2017 - present
 :   ### Teamlead - "ITCraft"

-    Started as a DevOps engineer on a project, then hired one more engineer, and eventually, we evolved into a team of seven members.\
+    Started as a DevOps engineer on a project, then hired one more engineer, and eventually, we evolved into a team of seven members.

     #### Key accomplishments:

-    - Created a team that completed more than 40 successful projects of different sizes
+    - Created a team that completed more than 40 successful projects of different sizes;
-    - Increased team reputation and visibility inside the company (increased number of shared projects in the result)
+    - Increased number of shared projects with other departments by boosting of department reputation and team visibility inside the company;
-    - Introduced DevOps as a Service culture (versus "outstaff")
+    - Introduced DevOps as a Service commercial approach in department;
-    - Brought up senior and middle engineers from junior newcomers
+    - Brought up senior and middle engineers from junior newcomers.

     #### Challenges:

-    - Transforming of team members' mindset towards process ownership
+    - Transforming of team members' mindset towards process ownership;
-    - Keeping the team motivated despite workload level: during overloads and a drawdown
+    - Keeping the team motivated despite workload level: during overloads and a drawdown;
-    - Justification of investments into continuous learning to company stakeholders
-    - Justification of the team’s advantages to the clients on the pre-sales stage
+    - Justification of the team’s advantages to the clients on the pre-sales stage.

 Nov 2014 - Sep 2016
 :   ### CTO of tech support department - "YourServerAdmin"